-- An oral glucose tolerance test (OGTT) and hemoglobin A1C are preformed once at three months for non-diabetic patients. - Patients who have abnormal fasting glucose levels will need close monitoring. - Patients who have abnormal OGTT (impaired and/or diabetic) will need interventions such as diabetes education, a consultation with a dietitian and medication.
+- Patients who are found to have abnormal fasting glucose levels in the first month will need close monitoring in the following months. - Patients who are found to have abnormal OGTT (impaired and/or frankly diabetic) will need interventions such as diabetes education, a consultation with a dietician, and medication.